 As we are transferring more and more services to digital platforms, it has become crucial to verify and authenticate that people are who they claim to be.
 This holds especially true for industries that are subject to anti-money laundering (AML), General Data Privacy Regulations (GDPR), and Know Your Customer (KYC) policies.

 It’s essential to understand how challenging it is to avoid identity fraud and the risks related to it, like money laundering.
-Deep fake and other technologies to steal and fake identities is a direct threat to all of us.
+Deep fake and other technologies to steal and fake identities are a direct threat to all of us.
 And companies that want to increase their business online, need to find ways to safeguard themselves from these threats.

 Luckily, there are solutions that your organization can implement to differentiate every individual by their physical patterns and characteristics.
 Biometric identity verification software identifies individuals via these unique characteristics.
 It helps to validate who they claim to be in a digital environment.